2.26.24

 The general concept of suing manufacturers for damages caused by their defective products is well-established.
 The law is clear in most states that the designer, manufacturer, or seller of a product can be held responsible for harm caused by that product.
 Product liability laws are in place to protect consumers from dangers, defects, or malfunctions that could harm people.
 Now, municipalities, water systems, and others are using these laws to fight back against the chemical companies that have profited from creating dangerous substances.
 Their argument is simple: Polluters should pay for cleaning up the messes they made.

 SL Environmental Law Group has already helped many water systems, agribusinesses, and schools affected by TCP contamination.
 Over the past 5+ years, we have successfully resolved multiple lawsuits, obtaining more than $125 million in settlements to cover the cost of treatment and contamination management.
-SL has helped clients across California recover TCP cleanup costs, including the City of Oceanside, Sunny Slope Water Company, Golden State Water Company, and Rubidoux Community Services District.
+SL has helped clients across California recover TCP cleanup costs, including the Sunny Slope Water Company, Golden State Water Company, and Rubidoux Community Services District.

 Because each system has its own unique needs and challenges concerning drinking water contaminants, it is important for utilities to seek legal counsel for specific guidance.
 Most water providers, municipalities, and organizations start by looking for law firms with experience in water contamination litigation.
 Such firms understand the complex process of seeking to recover cleanup costs from the large corporations responsible for pollution.